-Name Description De Visser Gray LLP, Chartered Accountants Provided the audit report dated June 29, 2015 on the consolidated statements of financial position of TAG Oil as at March 31, 2015 and 2014 and the consolidated statements of comprehensive (loss) income, cash flows and changes in equity for each of the years then ended.
-Sproule International Limited Authored the "Evaluation of the P&NG Reserves of TAG Oil Ltd. in the Cheal Field of New Zealand (As of March 31, 2015)"
+Name Description De Visser Gray LLP, Provided the audit report dated June 29, 2017 on the consolidated statements of Chartered Professional financial position of TAG Oil as at March 31, 2017 and 2016 and the Accountants consolidated statements of comprehensive (loss) income, cash flows and changes in equity for each of the years then ended.
+ERC Equipoise Ltd. Authored the "TAG Oil 2016-2017 Year End Audit Report: Evaluation of New Zealand Reserves and Select Contingent and Prospective Resources" Sproule International Limited Authored the "Evaluation of the P&NG Reserves of TAG Oil Ltd. (As of March 31, 2016)"

-Based on the information provided by the experts, none of the individuals named in the foregoing section, nor the directors, officers and employees in the aggregate, as applicable, of each of De Visser Gray LLP, Chartered Accountants ("De Visser") or Sproule, hold any registered or beneficial interest, direct or indirect, in any of the securities or other property of TAG Oil or any of the associates or affiliates of TAG Oil
+Based on the information provided by the experts, none of the individuals named in the foregoing section, nor the directors, officers, employees partners and consultants in the aggregate, as applicable, of each of De Visser Gray LLP, Chartered Professional Accountants ("De Visser") or ERC, hold, have received after the date of their report, valuation, statement of opinion, or will receive any registered or beneficial interest, direct or indirect, in any of the securities or other property of TAG Oil or any of the associates or affiliates of TAG Oil.

-The auditors of Corporation report that they are independent of TAG Oil in accordance with the Rules of Professional Conduct of the Institute of Chartered Accountants of British Columbia, Canada.
+The auditors of Corporation report that they are independent of TAG Oil in accordance with the Rules of Professional Conduct of the Institute of Chartered Professional Accountants of British Columbia, Canada.

-14. ADDITIONAL INFORMATION
+15. ADDITIONAL INFORMATION

-14.1 Audit Committee
+15.1 Audit Committee